 If there’s one place you want to feel completely at home, it’s in your kitchen.
 Most of us spend a great deal of time there.
-Our kitchens are where we nourish our self and our family, where we gather to make plans, hatch ideas, and enjoy one another’s company.
+Our kitchens are where we nourish ourselves and our family, where we gather to make plans, hatch ideas, and enjoy one another’s company.
 Does your kitchen make you happy?
 Could it use a little TLC?
 Maybe adding splashes of some creative kitchen colors can do the trick?

 Painting your kitchen can make a world of difference

 Kitchens beckon to be painted for a variety of reasons:

 - Perhaps the kitchen colors seem tired or out of style

 - Perhaps the paint is worn, and the dings, scuffs, and stains are making you cringe

 - Maybe you’ve just remodeled or replaced some appliances

 Whatever your reason, there are a dizzying number of beautiful colors and options to ponder.
 And there are so multiple color schemes that are trending recently.
 Below, are some of our favorite picks: